 Protocols Before Entering Costa Rica:

-- All travelers must purchase travel insurance which covers medical expenses and hotel accommodations in the event that you become infected while on vacation.
+- All travelers (unless vaccinated*) must purchase travel insurance which covers medical expenses and hotel accommodations in the event that you become infected while on vacation.
 We’ve been recommending the pre-approved Costa Rican companies, SAGICOR or Anthem Blue Cross, since this became a requirement.
 These companies have user-friendly websites (in English) and different insurance packages to accommodate single travelers, families, long-term stays, etc.

-- All travelers must fill out a Health Pass within 48-hours of your first departure flight.
+- All travelers must fill out a Health Pass within 72-hours of your first departure flight.
 This is basically a health questionnaire that asks questions about your current state of health, if you’ve been vaccinated, if you’ve had the virus, etc. These form must be completed by all travelers, even minors, without exception.

 - Costa Rica does not require a negative coronavirus test to enter or exit the country.